Should you tap your home equity to invest?

 What can you use home equity to invest in?

-Once you close on and receive funds from a home equity loan or a HELOC — the most common ways to tap your equity stake — you can use them to invest in just about anything: stocks, bonds, mutual funds, ETFs and real estate.
-(Do check with your lender, though: Some may prohibit using home equity funds for investments or as a down payment on a property if you’re financing the rest of it with a mortgage.)
+Once you close on and receive funds from a home equity loan or a HELOC — the most common ways to tap your equity stake — you can use them to invest in just about anything: stocks, bonds, mutual funds, ETFs (exchange-traded funds) and REITs (real estate investment trusts).
+Do double check with your lender, though: Some may prohibit using home equity funds for investments or as a down payment on a property if you’re financing the rest of it with a mortgage.

 Is it a good idea to tap home equity to invest?